cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 The XOR ^ operator evaluates to true if p and q differ and false if they are the same, for (p ^ q).

+The value of a case statement must be constant, a literal value, or final variable.

+Barring any JVM limitations, a switch statement can have any number of case statements (including none) but at most one default statement.

+Shorter strings sort before longer strings when all the other characters are the same, making Option B the answer.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.